The Trip Wish List

 What also puts Philadelphia on the map is its signature sandwich, the Philly cheesesteak.

 The history of the sandwich began in the 1930s when Pat Olivieri decided to grill some beef and put it on an Italian roll.
-After a cab driver happened upon him, and word spread to cabbies from all over the city.
+After a cab driver happened upon him, word spread to cabbies from all over the city.

 Eventually, Olivieri opened Pat’s King of Steaks at 9th Street and Passyunk Avenue.